MachFrum/Day-4-Assignment-PLP-S.E/README.md

 Q 8: What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

-An 8: My software solution is a B2B marketplace for small to medium businesses.
+A 8: My software solution is a B2B marketplace for small to medium businesses.

 A B2B marketplace for small to medium businesses (SMBs) aims to address several core issues that are highly significant to the target audience.
 Here's a breakdown: